 Shot resistant sports hall ceilings

-• entire ceiling serves as an acoustic absorption surface
+- The entire ceiling serves as an acoustic absorption surface.

-- The ceiling system can also be used for heating and cooling
+- The ceiling system can also be used for heating, optionally for cooling

 In order to ensure the speech intelligibility during training lessons and to keep the noise disturbance for athletes, trainer and audience low, room acoustic measurements are undertaken.
 Subject to the kind of room use and the space volume the reverberation period in sports halls should amount to 1,4 to 2,5 sec. and in multi-purpose halls even to 1,1 to 4,4 sec.
 DIN EN 18032 explicitly requests the planning of room acoustics:

 - speech intelligibility in the single and in particular multiple sporting activities